 It Can be Applied at all Levels of Learning

-Regardless of whether you use microlearning as a standalone learning technique or introduce it into an existing mechanism, it can be applied at all 3 levels of learning.
+Regardless of whether you use microlearning as a standalone learning technique or introduce it into an existing mechanism, you can apply it at all three levels of learning.

 - Pre-Training